inserve/godmin/README.md

 and you can override them like so:

-- Create or copy the Godmin-Material variables.scss in /yourapp/app/assets/stylesheets/
+- Create or copy the Godmin-Material variables.scss inside /yourapp/app/assets/stylesheets/

 `in /yourapp/app/assets/stylesheets/application.scss`